 I didn't say these things, but they ran through my mind as I was a raw EIT thrown into setting tube counters on my first job at a regional 500+ person municipal engineering firm.
 It got worse when I was given a Jamar count board and taught to do turning movement counts.
 Especially the 6 am to 6 pm TMC with only a lunch break.
 Todd the PE was hazing me.

-At Bonestroo (later Stantec) I worked on traffic signal designs, street lighting designs, corridor studies, city comprehensive transportation plans, signing plans, and traffic impact studies and did most of the counts for the traffic engineering group.
+At Bonestroo (later Stantec) I worked on traffic signal designs, street lighting designs, corridor studies, city comprehensive transportation plans, signing plans, and traffic impact studies while doing most of the counts for the traffic engineering group.

 Life at the City